Hotel revenue management for the busy accommodation provider

 Understanding hotel revenue trends

 For the past five years, accommodation providers in New Zealand have been enjoying a steady rise in international visitor numbers.
 In fact, over just five years, these numbers have gone up almost 40 percent.
-A recent statement from Tourism Industry Aotearoa chief executive, Chris Roberts has warned, however, than this growth is set to flatline.
+A recent statement from Tourism Industry Aotearoa chief executive, Chris Roberts has warned, however, that this growth is set to flatline.
 For hotel business owners, it’s not necessarily cause for worry.

 With awareness of some of today’s current travel and hotel revenue trends, smart operators will be able to mitigate a lot of the hit to their bottom line.
 Having an understanding of the desires and expectations of Millennial and Gen Z travellers, creating a more personal experience, optimising on opportunities for revenue making and focusing on what sets your business apart from platforms such as AirBnb will help you ride the downturn.

 Change is a constant in an industry like tourism and hospitality.
 That can bring with it feelings of unease or stress.
-But what we know is that successful accommodation providers are the ones who don’t sit back and let market trends override their business strategy, but rather leverage them to their advantage
+But what we know is that successful accommodation providers are the ones who don’t sit back and let market trends override their business strategy, but rather leverage them to their advantage.

 "We designed Preno specifically for accommodation providers like you.
 It combines our experience of running a successful hotel business, input from other independent hoteliers, and industry-leading technology."